somasis/beginning/README.md

     and `prefix`.
 Variables for directories are changed in the source files.

     The top of the Makefile contains a full list of variables.

+    If bash_completion should not be installed, set bash_completion to anything but 'true'.

 3. `make install`